SohaibKhelanji/github-skills-hello-github-actions/README.md

    - For owner, choose your personal account or an organization to host the repository.
    - We recommend creating a public repository—private repositories will [use Actions minutes](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
    ![Create a new repository](https://user-images.githubusercontent.com/1221423/218594143-e60462b6-9f2a-4fa3-80de-063ac5429aab.png)
 3. After your new repository is created, wait about 20 seconds, then refresh the page.
-Follow the step-by-step instructions in the new repository's README.
+Follow the step-by-step instructions in the new repository's README. :smile:

 </details>